 The Jilakin Rock Rangers are one of many volunteer departments dedicated to the safety of the citizens of Jilakin Rock City.
-The Jilakin Rock Rangers are a broad cross-section of the Blazing Swan community who volunteer some of their time in the role of non-confrontational community mediators.
-They are empowered by the community and the Blazing Swan Committee to address safety concerns, mediate disputes, and resolve conflicts when the persons involved cannot resolve them.
-Rangers encourage a community of shared responsibility and only assist the community when needed.
+The Jilakin Rock Rangers are a broad cross-section of the Blazing Swan Community who volunteer some of their time in the role of non-confrontational Community mediators.
+They are empowered by the Community and the Blazing Swan Committee to address safety concerns, mediate disputes, and resolve conflicts when the persons involved cannot resolve them.
+Rangers encourage a Community of shared responsibility and only assist the Community when needed.

 Jilakin Rock Rangers have developed and adopted standard operating procedures such as; a training and mentoring process, chain of command, division of labour and rules and regulations.
-Responding to the ever-changing environment, Rangers address situations within their community that might otherwise require outside intervention.
+Responding to the ever-changing environment, Rangers address situations within their Community that might otherwise require outside intervention.
 By encouraging and facilitating communication, Rangers promote awareness of potential hazards, from sunstroke to tent fires.
 Through their radios and shift briefings, Rangers carry the latest information to the citizens of Jilakin Rock City.
 The Rangers' primary concern is the safety of people, not property.

-Rangers work with all participants, other departments as well as emergency services and law enforcement agencies, to help facilitate a positive experience.
-When needed, Rangers support the tenets of the community and help participants remember their obligation to each other by enforcing its principles.
+Rangers work with all participants, other departments, on-site security, Jilakin Rock Medical, emergency services and law enforcement agencies, to help facilitate a positive experience.
+When needed, Rangers support the tenets of the Community and help participants remember their obligation to each other by enforcing its principles.
 Rangers use non-confrontational communication whenever possible to encourage cooperation and help create a safe, collaborative environment.